 AASHTO Section Illinois Modification A6.1 Note A3 Replace with the following: Note A3 - To find an appropriate starting mass, place the dry aggregate in a gauge-sample pan.
 Fill the sample pan one-half full, evenly distributing the sample in the pan.
 Level the HMA mixture with a trowel or spatula.
 Fill the remainder of the pan until the weight of the HMA mixture in the pan equals the dry aggregate weight.
 If the pan is not full, fill the pan to the point that the HMA mixture is mounded slightly above the top of the pan.
 Record the weight of the HMA mixture in the pan.
 This is the weight that is to be used for all calibration and test samples using this calibration.
 Level the top of the HMA mixture using a spatula or trowel.
 Use the metal plate or plywood to consolidate the HMA mixture until it is even with the top edge of the pan.
-All specimens should be compacted at a temperature between 121° and 149° $\pm$ 6°C (250° and 300° $\pm$ 10°F) to ensure that the mix will compact properly.
+All specimens should be compacted at a temperature between 121° and 149° ± 6°C (250° and 300° ± 10°F) to ensure that the mix will compact properly.
 A6.4 Add the following after the first sentence: The material shall be rodded into the corners of the pan to eliminate large voids.
-A7.2 Replace the last sentence with the following: At a minimum, use 1.0 below, optimum, 1.0 above, and 1.6 percent above the optimum asphalt binder content when making the calibration-curve pans.
+A7.2 Replace the last sentence with the following: At a minimum, use 1.0 percent below optimum, optimum, and 1.0 percent above the optimum asphalt binder content when making the calibration-curve pans.
 A8.1 Replace the first sentence with the following: Prepare four aggregate samples, or number recommended by the manufacturer, using the target mass determined in Section A6.7.
 A8.5 Add the following after the first sentence: The material shall be rodded into the corners of the gauge pan to eliminate large voids.
-A8.8 New Note Add New Note A4: Note A4 - If the gauge does not have temperature compensation capabilities, determine and record the temperature of the HMA mixture compacted into the pan to use as the target temperature for testing field samples.
+A8.8 Add New Note A4: New Note Note A4 - If the gauge does not have temperature compensation capabilities, determine and record the temperature of the HMA mixture compacted into the pan to use as the target temperature for testing field samples.
+A8.9 Change to Note A5: Note A4